feamster/COS461-Public/assignments/assignment1/README.md

 and adds carriage returns to files when downloading.
 This can lead to parsing problems within the VM, which runs Ubuntu (Unix).
 Fortunately, this only seems to affect the shell scripts (\*.sh files) we wrote for testing.
-The `Vagrantfile` is set to automically convert all files back to Unix format, so **you shouldn't have to worry about this**. **However**, if you want to write/edit shell scripts to help yourself with testing, or if you encounter this problem with some other type of file, use the preinstalled program `dos2unix`.
+The `Vagrantfile` is set to automatically convert all files back to Unix format, so **you shouldn't have to worry about this**. **However**, if you want to write/edit shell scripts to help yourself with testing, or if you encounter this problem with some other type of file, use the pre-installed program `dos2unix`.
 Run `dos2unix [file]` to convert it to Unix format (before editing/running in VM), and run `unix2dos [file]` to convert it to DOS format (before editing on Windows).
 A good hint that you need to do this when running